Smart Contract Developer Hiring: Practical Signals Teams Should Check Before Extending an Offer

 “I start with happy paths.”

-“I follow the Hardhat template.”
+“I only follow the Hardhat template.”

 “I write tests after finishing the feature.”

 Testing maturity predicts production stability more than any portfolio or certification.
+This is why hiring teams should not evaluate Solidity developers only by asking whether they have used Hardhat, Foundry, Slither, or OpenZeppelin.

 See: